scriptedbyvedant/autograder_v2-main/project_docs/Educator_Guide.md

 First, you need to provide the system with the context for the assignment.

 1.  **Navigate** to the **"Upload Data"** page from the main menu.
-2.  **Upload the Professor's Document:** Under the "Upload Professor Data" section, upload the PDF that contains your questions, ideal answers, and rubric.
+2.  **Upload the Context:** Either upload the PDF that contains your questions, ideal answers, and criteria, **or** upload an **ILIAS ZIP**.
+ZIP uploads run through `parse_ilias_zip`, which unpacks the archive, maps submissions to students, and shows a manifest preview so you can confirm coverage.
-3.  **Upload Student Submissions:** Under the "Upload Student Data" section, upload one or more student answer PDFs.
+3.  **Upload Student Submissions:** If you are not using an ILIAS ZIP, upload one or more student answer PDFs.
 4.  **Verification:** The system will confirm once the files are successfully parsed and stored.

 > #### 📌 **Best Practice: PDF Formatting**